 You’re not alone if you’ve been struggling to adapt with limited staffing.
 According to an EventMb survey about the current state of the event industry, one third of event managers reported facing challenges from staffing shortages!

-Whova hosted a fireside chat with Lauren Manson, the executive director of Ohio Health Information Management Association & Sunny Briscoe, the deputy director at Mental Health & Addiction Association of Oregon, to discuss their experiences successfully managing events with limited staffing.
+Whova hosted an “Event Insider” panel discussion with Lauren Manson, the executive director of Ohio Health Information Management Association & Sunny Briscoe, the deputy director at Mental Health & Addiction Association of Oregon, to discuss their experiences successfully managing events with limited staffing.

 1. Free up resources by cutting back in other areas of your organization

 Cutting back on other areas of your organization, like smaller events or educational workshops, will help to free up time and resources you can now dedicate towards your big event.
-Or reschedule those educational workshops as speciality sessions during your main event for a more effective use of your time and resources.
+Rescheduling those educational workshops as specialty sessions during your main event for could be a more effective use of your time and resources.

 You can also cut back on nonessential items during your event if you have limited staff and resources.
 Things like award ceremonies and pre-conference workshops are nice, but when it comes down to it, your event can still be successful without them.
 Use the time you would have spent coordinating those, to dedicate towards the “must haves” in your conference.